Social commerce surges as 1 in 3 young people now shop on social media every week

 Many Pinterest users treat the platform as a personal wishlist.

-“We know users come to Pinterest to shop,” said CEO Bill Ready earlier this year.
+“We know users come to Pinterest to shop,” said CEO Bill Ready last year.
 “We’ve been working to ensure our high-intent audience can find and easily take action on the content they see on Pinterest.”

 Unlike TikTok, Pinterest does eventually take buyers off-platform to complete purchases.
 But the process is being made more seamless — businesses can now insert direct shopping links to Pins.